cev-api/Wurst7-CevAPI/README.md

 Examples:
 - Highlight skulls → Item ID: `minecraft:player_head`, special color: magenta, outline-only ON.
 - Highlight talismans (non-standard item) → Query: `talisman`, special color: rainbow, highlight frames ON, lines-only-for-special ON.

+### List UI (Search, MobSearch, ItemESP, Xray etc) improvemements
+- Able to specifically enter and save keywords into the list (Great for custom items on modded servers).
+- Able to clear the entire list with a single button

 ### ClickGUI improvements
 - Accidentally typing in ClickGUI just continues what you typed in the Navigator typing in ClickGUI just continues what you typed in the Navigator